On this page:

 Rewriting the standards to clause 54 and clause 55

-The NCO can be used to rewrite most clause 54 and clause 55 standards, except for several standards specified in the overlay at clause 43.05-3.
+The NCO can be used to rewrite most clause 54 and clause 55 standards, except for those standards specified in the overlay at clause 43.05-3.
 Any rewritten standard must be consistent with the relevant objective and decision guideline in clause 54 or clause 55.

 The NCO cannot be used to rewrite the objectives or decision guidelines in clause 54 and clause 55.
 The objectives and decision guidelines continue to apply to a rewritten clause 54 and clause 55 standard in the NCO.